jacoblapworth/akahu-sdk-swift/src/react/button.md

 	</div>
 ```

-Icon buttons (for things like overflow dropdown menus, close buttons, etc.) are supported by the `icon`, `icon-inverted`, 'icon-large' and 'icon-inverted-large' variants.
+Icon buttons (for things like overflow dropdown menus, close buttons, etc.) are supported by the `icon`, `icon-inverted`, `icon-large` and `icon-inverted-large` variants.

 If you add the `xui-button-icon-large` class to the button, it will be given a larger touch target.
 As this uses flexbox, ensure you add `xui-u-flex-inherit` to the Icon for Firefox compatibility.